The Department of Spanish Language Immersion

-The Herricks Language Immersion Program was featured in the New York State Education Department Office of Bilingual Education & World Languages' newsletter.
-The article is available by clicking here.
+The Herricks Language Immersion Program has been featured twice in the New York State Education Department Office of Bilingual Education & World Languages' newsletters.
+The articles are available by clicking here for the August 2015, and for the more recent, the January 2022, please click HERE.

 If you should have any questions about our program, please contact one of the following administrators.
 Please explore the files below to learn more about our unique program.

 Francesco L. Fratto